Apply to join the Housing Register

 You will need to complete the housing declaration form (PDF 444.4KB) .
 Please print the form to sign it and then send it to us by email or post.

-We will need to verify all the information you have provided in your application and will write to you within 28 days to tell you which documents you need to copy and send to us.
+We will need to verify all the information you have provided in your application.
+You will be advised which documents you need to copy and send to us.

 Please return these forms by email to email@example.com or by post to: